 If you were arrested on a possession charge for the sale of a controlled substance in Los Angeles, we can help you.
 The charges carry severe penalties as a serious offense depending on the amount of the drug and the circumstances.

 Our Los Angeles drug crimes lawyers have a combined experience of over 50 years.
-Call now and request our criminal defense services through a free consultation with no obligation.
+Call now and request our criminal defense services through a private consultation with no obligation.

 The best lawyers for possession for sale of a controlled substance in L. A., California

 California prosecutors often present these cases as a misdemeanor under Proposition 47, but if the prosecution is able to demonstrate the intent to sell, you will face serious penalties.

 Our criminal defense lawyers offer quality and highly efficient legal representation.
 We fight for the rights of U.S. citizens and undocumented immigrants.

 Being accused of possession of a controlled substance does not necessarily mean that you will be convicted.
 The defendant’s intention to sell must first be demonstrated.

 The amount of controlled substance found is key in the jury’s verdict.
 Furthermore, the prosecution’s argument about the “intention to sell” or distribute drugs is more plausible.

 The benefits of hiring an expert lawyer are many and their rates can be the same as those of an inexperienced.
 Criminal lawyers have the ability to understand how prosecutors in California think and act.